asimgazi24/RespProcessing_RPV/README.md

 ## Using the Tool
 Dependencies: <br/>
 MATLAB <br/>
-Signal Processing Toolbox, Deep Learning Toolbox, and Statistics and Machine Learning Toolbox
+MATLAB toolboxes: Signal Processing Toolbox, Deep Learning Toolbox, and Statistics and Machine Learning Toolbox

 To Run: <br/>
 Run RespGui.mlapp (double click with MATLAB open).
 RespGui.mlapp calls the gui_process.m function, so if you would like to understand the code better, inspect the gui_process function.